Your customer service team is often the first and last touchpoint of your brand, thus making them the foundation of your reputation.

 What most people forget is how they’ll speak about their service to people.

-If it’s a close call between you and your competitors, people will take customer service into account.
+If it’s a close call between you and your competitors, people will take customer service automation into account.
 That's where you can jump in, with customer support reps ready to instantly help customers and create a pleasant experience.

 Bad customer service ruins your brand's image